URC Event Descriptions

 To complete Honors-in-English, students must conduct a semester-long research project, culminating in a 30-40 page senior thesis.
 The Honors English Undergraduate Research Conference provides English and Linguistics students the opportunity to share their work with fellow students, professors, and families.
 The presentations include poetry, creative nonfiction, fiction, journalism, and scholarship on literary texts from several different centuries.

 The ISE symposium welcomes and encourages scientific presentations from undergraduate students in all colleges and departments.
 The event features undergraduate research that contributes to or benefits from an interdisciplinary science and engineering perspective.
 Students have an opportunity to interact with peers and gain professional experience presenting research.
 Attendees learn more about research and educational opportunities in science and engineering at UNH.
 The program will include a poster session, remarks from university leaders, refreshments and an awards ceremony.

 This event exposes the inner creative process of artists working in various disciplines.
 Presenters will describe the process, research, and other creative aspects undertaken to bring an artistic creation from initial inspiration to the stage or gallery.
 This may include a performance or excerpts from their work to illustrate their creative scholarship.
-Students may also present different applications of their creative work.
-Finally, there is an opportunity for students to perform and discuss a collaborative piece made as a result of interdisciplinary creativity within the artistic disciplines and/or through collaborative exchanges with students from other areas of the humanities and sciences.
+Students may also present different scholarship in humanistic areas with the fine arts (for instance, art history, music history, or music theory) or other applications of their creative work.
+Finally, there is an opportunity for students to perfrom and discuss a collaborative piece made as a result of interdisciplinary creativity within the artistic disciplines and/or through collaborative exchanges with students from other areas of humanities and sciences.